michaeljclark/stdendian/README.md

 ### Simplified host endian interfaces

 Simplified endian sensitive interfaces designed to remove duplication.
-These interfaces requires wrapping loads or stores with indication of the representation.
+These interfaces require wrapping loads or stores with indication of the representation.
 This style has been adopted by cryptographers because it makes code and algorithms easier to read and understand.

 #### big-endian